VHile/BT_Vibration_sensor/README.md

-# Vibration amplitude measurement
+# Vibration amplitude and frequency measurement
-> The device is designed to measure the amplitude of vibrations rigid busbar.
+> The device is designed to measure the natural vibration frequency of a rigid busbar.
 > 🟥For educational purposes only

 ## Table of contents